Charlene, Princess of Monaco: Princess of Monaco

 Since 2009, she has been honorary president of Ladies Lunch Monte-Carlo.
 Since 2010, Princess Charlene has been associated with the Nelson Mandela Foundation.
 In May 2011, she became a global ambassador for the Special Olympics, promoting 'respect and inclusion' for people with intellectual disabilities worldwide.
 She has stated that the movement is close to her heart as a former athlete and values its role in "using the power of sport to change lives".
 In July 2011, she became a co-patron of Giving Organizations Trust, a group of South African charities that work with AIDS, underprivileged children, and environmentalism.
 Princess Charlene is a trustee of the Princess Grace Foundation-USA and attends their annual awards ceremony.

 Charlene regularly participates in fundraising events for amfAR, The Foundation for AIDS Research.
 She is currently the honorary president of Monaco Against Autism.
 In 2012, she became the patron of AS Rugby Monaco and also the honorary president of Monaco Liver Disorder and the MONAA association.
 In October 2012, she accompanied the Prince on a visit to Warsaw, Poland.
 In 2014, Charlene was the recipient of the Champion of Children Award for her commitment to children's rights, presented by the Colleagues, a social services institution.
-In 2016, she become the patron of the South African Red Cross Society on its 68th anniversary.
+In 2016, she became the patron of the South African Red Cross Society on its 68th anniversary.
 In September 2016, Charlene attended World First Aid Day in Geneva as an ambassador for the event.

-The Princess created the Princess Charlene of Monaco Foundation in December 2012, with a mission to put an end to drowning using childhood awareness and preventative measures.
+The Princess created the Princess Charlene of Monaco Foundation in December 2012, with a mission to put an end to drowning using childhood awareness and preventive measures.
 In September 2014, she formally presented her foundation at the 10th Annual Clinton Global Initiative Meeting in New York City.
 In November 2015, Charlene partnered with the Pontifical Council and attended the 20th Annual Conference for Healthcare Workers at the Vatican, where she spoke about efforts against the global drowning epidemic.
 In June 2020, the Foundation made masks for residents of Monaco amidst COVID-19 pandemic.
 In October 2020, Charlene undertook a trip to Tbilisi, Georgia, on behalf of the Foundation.
 She visited the Olympic Village and sports facilities in conjunction with government officials, and later donated a travel bus to the Tbilisi Rugby Club Team.
 She also took meetings with Paralympic athletes and visited the Ai la foundation, a rehabilitation centre for children with hearing loss.
 She attended lunch with Salome Zourabichvili, the president of Georgia, at the Presidential Palace of Georgia, discussing diplomatic and philanthropic matters.

 In January 2024, Charlene became the honorary president of Pink Ribbon Monaco, a campaign for the fight against breast cancer.
 In June 2024, Charlene was announced as one of the torchbearers for the Monégasque delegation at the Summer Olympics in Paris.
 A month later, Princess Charlene and Prince Albert visited Paris to attend the opening ceremony of the 2024 Summer Olympics.

+In May 2026 she became Vice President of the Monégasque Olympic Committee.

+She is the Vice president of the Monégasque Red Cross Society.